Lesbos: Ancient and Classical era

 According to Classical Greek mythology, Lesbos was the patron god of the island.
 Macareus of Rhodes was reputedly the first king whose many daughters bequeathed their names to some of the present larger towns.
 In Classical myth his sister, Canace, was killed to have him made king.
 The place names with female origins are claimed by some to be much earlier settlements named after local goddesses, who were replaced by gods; however, there is little evidence to support this.
 Homer refers to the island as "Macaros edos," the seat of Macar.
-Hittite records from the Late Bronze Age name the island Lazpa and must have considered its population significant enough to allow the Hittites to "borrow their Gods" (presumably idols) to cure their king when the local gods were not forthcoming.
-It is believed that emigrants from mainland Greece, mainly from Thessaly, entered the island in the Late Bronze Age and bequeathed it with the Aeolic dialect of the Greek language, whose written form survives in the poems of Sappho, amongst others.
+Hittite records from the Late Bronze Age name the island Lazpa and must have considered its population significant enough to allow the Hittites to "borrow their gods" (presumably idols) to cure their king when the local gods were not forthcoming.
+It is believed that emigrants from mainland Greece, mainly from Thessaly, entered the island and Aeolis in the opposite coast, in the Late Bronze Age, and bequeathed it with the Aeolic dialect of the Greek language, whose written form survives in the poems of Sappho, amongst others.
 In classical times, the cities of the island formed a pentapolis, comprising Mytilene, Methymna, Antissa, Eresos, and Pyrrha.
 Pyrrha was destroyed in an earthquake in 231 BC, and Antissa by the Roman Republic in 168 BC.